 I came to Vancouver in 1987 and fell in love with the West Coast and all that it offers.
 Even though I grew up far to the north, the Lower Mainland was “home” instantly.
 We have forests, mountains, the ocean, lakes, and rivers.
 And sandwiched in between all of that, is a dynamic city full of diverse cultures and fabulous people in the most wonderful temperate climate imaginable.
 Not too hot, not too cold, just perfect (OK, maybe a little too wet sometimes, but that’s why we have so much lushness, even the rain can be fabulous, particularly when floating out on the water).

 I can’t imagine living here without a camera, actually I can’t imagine not living here.
 I love Vancouver, BC, and Canada (we are so lucky in North America), but I also enjoy travelling abroad and learning about new places and new people.
 I thoroughly enjoy my life because it is full of the things I love.
-I volunteer for an organization dedicated to education and safety on the water (see Norvan), I have the opportunity to facilitate the learning of University students in a field that I love, and I work for an organization that allows me to use the years of education I worked through, and which provides me the opportunity to contribute back to my province in so many ways – socioeconomically, environmentally, ecologically.
-It has been a long haul and I never know if it will last.
-I keep active and always try to move in a forward motion and, even though there have been thorns among the rose petals, I’m still heading in the direction I’ve always wanted to go.
+I volunteer for an organization dedicated to education and safety on the water, I have the opportunity to facilitate the learning of University students in a field that I love, and I work for an organization that allows me to use the years of education I worked through, and which provides me the opportunity to contribute back to my province in so many ways – socioeconomically, environmentally, ecologically.
+It’s been a long haul.
+I try to keep active and make every effort to keep moving in a forward motion and, even though there have been thorns among the rose petals, I’m still heading in the direction I’ve always wanted to go.
 So I make sure that I enjoy what I have it while I have it, and I give back as much and as often as I can.

-But best of all, I get to share this wonderful life with my best friend and I am thankful that he shares his laughter and his love with me; this wonderful “two-someness” we have is something I am eternally grateful for.
-We own a great little condo that is just a bridge and a park away from the most beautiful city in the world, is within minutes of three local ski hills, and is within an hour of a world class ski destination (even if I do think coastal snow is horrible compared to what I grew up with).
+But best of all, I get to share this wonderful life with my best friend and I’m so thankful that he shares his laughter and his love with me; this wonderful “two-someness” we have is something I am eternally grateful for.
+We own a wonderful old heritage home built by a fabulous local architect, and it’s just a bridge and a park away from the most beautiful city in the world, is within minutes of three local ski hills, and is within an hour of a world class ski destination (even if I do think coastal snow is horrible compared to what I grew up with).
 We live five minutes from our boat and have access to some of the best waters in the world, whether motoring, sailing with friends, or out for a paddle in the kayaks.
-We live on the edge of one of the best roads for a quick motorcycle ride on some wonderful curves, but I also love buzzing about town on my little scooter – so much fun!
+We live on the edge of one of the best roads for a quick motorcycle ride on some wonderful curves, but I also love buzzing about town on my little scooter – so fun!
 Every so often we pack up and head off for adventures abroad, where we meet new people and experience new things.
 I know who I am, and I try to stay grounded and true to that person.

 I’m glad to have had the drive, the luxury, and the support of my soul-mate, to pursue those things I enjoy.
 It feels good to have a life that makes me happy, it feels good to have a life that contributes to the well-being of the environment, to other people, to learning, to critical thinking.
 It’s nice to feel fulfilled and comfortable with who I am.